Redst0neFlux/ironwail_ap/README.md

 |show_speed_x|Change the x coordinates of the speed bar|
 |show_speed_y|Change the y coordinates of the speed bar|

-## Engine limitations
-- Due to the way triggers are handled in the game, some items can't be picked up, until the Door ability has been acquired.

 # Original Ironwail Readme:

 # What's this?